 Since Software Quality Assurance is involved with every phase of SDLC, focusing on a tool for a specific phase might not be the right choice.
 It is recommended to choose a QA tool based on functionality, tool price, scalability, reliability, and return on investment.

 It should include - Browser, load, device, OS, automated, manual, regression, CI testing, bug fixing, and tracking management.

 A well-connected technical support team who is reachable at any problem.

-Your goal with QA is to move the needle to become a Quality Engineering (QE) driven organization where Automation takes the center stage.
+Your goal with Software Quality Assurance is to move the needle to become a Quality Engineering (QE) driven organization where Automation takes the center stage.
 Qentelli is known to offer QE curated services to their clients and enable their teams for the long-due digital transformation journey.

 Quality Assurance is a collaborative effort between all stakeholders & teams to ensure your objectives are met and your business partners can realize the return on their investments.
 If you do not have a well-thought-out QA process laid out or did not update the QA process in a long time, then now might be the right time to engage with our QE Consultants.